kgiszczak/shale/README.md

 # Shale

-Shale is a object mapper and serializer for JSON, YAML and XML.
+Shale is a Ruby object mapper and serializer for JSON, YAML and XML.
+It allows you to parse JSON, YAML and XML data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML or XML.

 ## Installation